TAXIIProject/taxiiproject.github.io/about/index.md

 ## TAXII Community
-TAXII has been transitioned to OASIS.
+TAXII has been transitioned to [OASIS](https://www.oasis-open.org/committees/cti).
 See the [Community](http://taxiiproject.github.io/community/) page for more information.

-A few shortcuts:
-- [OASIS Technical Committee](https://www.oasis-open.org/committees/cti) — where TAXII development happens.
+Shortcuts
+- [OASIS Cyber Threat Intelligence (CTI) Technical Committee (TC)](https://www.oasis-open.org/committees/cti)  The TAXII Specifications are developed by the CTI TC and TAXII subcommittee.
-- [Mailing Lists](http://taxiiproject.github.io/community/#discussion-lists-amp-archives) — stay up to date on development and usage.
+- [Mailing Lists](http://taxiiproject.github.io/community/#discussion-lists-amp-archives)  Stay up-to-date on development and usage.
-- [Developer Resources](http://taxiiproject.github.io/developers) — the central location for development of the specifications, tools, and documentation (including this site).
+- [Developer Resources](http://taxiiproject.github.io/developers)  The central location for development of the specifications, tools, and documentation (including this site).
+- [STIX/TAXII Supporters](http://stixproject.github.io/supporters)  A growing list of products, services, and sharing communities using TAXII and STIX.

 ## Frequently Asked Questions